-- Emergency salbutamol inhalers and spacers are kept in the Welfare Room - Emergency salbutamol inhalers will only be given to pupils previously diagnosed with asthma whose reliever inhaler is not in school or whose inhaler has run out, who are on the register and whose parents have signed the consent form; - All staff will know how and when to use the emergency salbutamol inhaler - Parents will be asked to sign Template L giving permission to administer an emergency dose(s); - Parents will be informed of any emergency dosages given using Template M.
+- An inventory of all pupils with asthma will be compiled; - An Individual Healthcare Plan will be developed; - All staff will be trained annually to recognised the symptoms of an asthma attack and know how to respond in an emergency - An asthma card will be completed by the parents giving further information about individual symptoms and action required. - Emergency salbutamol inhalers and spacers are kept in the Medical room, and in each shared area. - Emergency salbutamol inhalers will only be given to pupils previously diagnosed with asthma whose reliever inhaler is not in school or whose inhaler has run out, who are on the register and whose parents have signed the consent form; - All staff will know how and when to use the emergency salbutamol inhaler - Parents will be asked to give permission to administer an emergency dose(s); - Parents will be informed of any emergency dosages given.